rcfmartin/PSXO/README.md

+# PSXO

+A PowerShell wrapper for the Xen Orchestra API.

+This module provides PowerShell cmdlets for interacting with Xen Orchestra.
+It primarily uses the JSON-RPC API, with some cmdlets also utilizing the REST API where appropriate.

-# Build The Module
+## Build The Module

 > The built module will be in the `otuput` folder

 ```powershell
 ./build.ps1
 ```

-# PSXO

-A PowerShell wrapper for the Xen Orchestra API.

-This module provides PowerShell cmdlets for interacting with Xen Orchestra.
-It primarily uses the JSON-RPC API, with some cmdlets also utilizing the REST API where appropriate.

 ## Examples